TheHive-Project/TheHiveDocs/admin/configuration.md

 auth {
 	# "provider" parameter contains authentication provider.
 It can be multi-valued (useful for migration)
 	# available auth types are:
 	# services.LocalAuthSrv : passwords are stored in user entity (in Elasticsearch).
-No configuration are required.
+No configuration is required.
 	# ad : use ActiveDirectory to authenticate users.
 Configuration is under "auth.ad" key
 	# ldap : use LDAP to authenticate users.
 Configuration is under "auth.ldap" key
 	provider = [local]